martinboller/gse/README.md

 ## Latest changes

 ### 2023-12-01 - Tested on Debian 12 Bookworm + Environment variables from separate file (env)
- - Debian 12 Bookworm will be the preferred baseline OS
+ - Debian 12 Bookworm will be the preferred baseline OS from now on (2023-12-01).
  - libcgreen1 for unit testing not available in package repo for Debian 12, but "only" used for unit testing so not installing.
  - env file contain all variables that should be set - most of them can be left as default, however if you want to use mail, configure that section according to your requirements.
  - EXIM4 mailserver installed and configured with values from env file allowing Alerts to send mails.
 Don't forget to configure correctly for your mailserver